QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 **Note:**  In the case of the ``sparse(A_map)`` and ``Matrix(A_map)``, the code is using the left multiplication operator with ``N`` standard basis vectors to construct the full matrix.
 This should only be used for testing purposes.

-But notice that
+But notice that, as the linear operator does not have indexing operations it should not be a an array or matrix.

 .. code-block:: julia

     typeof(A_map) <: AbstractArray

-Since the linear operator does not have indexing operators.

-As long as algorithms with linear operators are written generically (e.g. using the matrix-vector ``*`` operator, etc.) and the types of functions are not unneccesarily constrained to be Matrices/Arrays when it isn't strictly necessary, then our type can work in places which would otherwise require a matrix.
+As long as algorithms with linear operators are written generically (e.g. using the matrix-vector ``*`` or ``mul!`` functions, etc.) and the types of functions are not unnecessarily constrained to be ``Matrix`` or ``AbstractArray`` when it isn't strictly necessary, then our type can work in places which would otherwise require a matrix.

 For example, the Krylov methods in ``IterativeSolvers.jl`` are written for generic left-multiplication

 .. code-block:: julia

-    results = gmres(A_map, r, log=true)  # Krylov method using the map
+    results = gmres(A_map, r, log = true)  # Krylov method using the map
-    v_sol = results[1]
     println("$(results[end])")

 These methods are typically not competitive with sparse, direct methods unless the problems become very large.
 In that case, you will often want to work with pre-allocated vectors.
-In that case, instead of the ``y = A * x`` operator being used for the matrix-vector product you would use in-place ``mul!(y, A, x)`` function.
+Instead of using ``y = A * x`` for matrix-vector products you would use in-place ``mul!(y, A, x)`` function.
 The wrappers for linear operators all support in-place non-allocating versions for this purpose.

 .. code-block:: julia